sfigg/commercialization-public/design/device-experiences/OEM-10S-security.md

 Once the CI policy is enabled on a system, it is enabled in two places:

 * Windows 10 S, enforced at boot
-* EFI firmware policy, enforced during firmware load and OS boot
+* UEFI firmware policy, enforced during firmware load and OS boot

 ### Signed drivers and Windows 10 S
 Driver signing is different for Windows 10 S. For details on how to make your drivers work with Windows 10 S, see [Windows 10 S Driver Requirements](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/windows10sdriverrequirements) and [Publish a driver to Windows Update](https://docs.microsoft.com/en-us/windows-hardware/drivers/dashboard/publish-a-driver-to-windows-update).